-On 27th January, 2022, the Company received request for reclassification from the said promoters.
-After taking the approval from the Board, the application was filed with BSE for reclassification of the said promoters from promoter group to general public category.
+On 1st November, 2022, the Company received request for reclassification from the said promoters.
+After taking the approval from the Board and shareholders, the application was filed with BSE for reclassification of the said promoters from promoter group to general public category.
 This application is pending.